sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

 with almost any command-line program, and which don't require any modification or extensions to that program.
-They are also surprisingly fast and flexible (given how they work!), because all IO is buffered, and because interaction between Sage and the command line program can be non-blocking (asynchronous); this is because they all derive from the Sage class ``Expect``, which handles the communication between Sage and the external process.
+They are also surprisingly fast and flexible (given how they work!), because all I/O is buffered, and because interaction between Sage and the command line program can be non-blocking (asynchronous); this is because they all derive from the Sage class ``Expect``, which handles the communication between Sage and the external process.